AngleProtocol/angle-docs/guides/app-guides/app-faq.md

 ## General

-### Why do I need to approve the same token multiple times?

-In Angle, all funds tied to a specific collateral/agToken pair are managed by an individual contract.
-This increases security, as failures of one stablecoin or collateral in the protocol should not impact the others.
-It also allows for more flexibility in the protocol.

-The negative side-effect is that users need to approve collateral not just once, but for each collateral/agToken pair.
-Approvals should even be given twice for each pair: one for minting as a user and depositing as a SLP, and one to open positions as a Hedging Agent.

 ## agTokens Users

 ### Why can't I burn my stablecoins?

 There might by two rare cases in which users are unable to burn agTokens:

 1. The pool users want to withdraw collateral from does not have enough collateral in reserves because it is lent out.
 In this case, they should wait for the next `harvest()` call from strategies, which will send funds back to the pool.
+This call can be directly made from the Angle app.
 2. Users cannot burn more agTokens for a collateral than what has been issued using this collateral.

 In both cases, users can always burn the agTokens against another collateral.